 Can’t get enough festivals?
 One of the oldest street fairs in Portland Multnomah Days is happening August 16!

 Farm time.
-Head to Topaz Farm on Sauvie Island with your little for the weekly Animal Walk with Farmer Kat.
+Head to Topaz Farm on Sauvie Island with your little for the weekly Animal Walk with Farmer Kat on Wednesdays.
 Kiddos will love seeing the farm’s chickens, ducks, goats and more.
-Have a little tractor enthusiast?
-They’ll love the weekly Tractor Talk with Farmer Jim!
-Plus new this year is Storytime with Keely at the farm, on Thursdays.
+And don’t miss Storytime with Keely at the farm, on Thursdays and Farm Crafts on Fridays!

 Sk8terz.
 Rockstar Energy Open is an epic three-day celebration of skate culture, all happening Waterfront Park with world-class competitions, live music, art and nonstop energy.
 The event runs from August 15-17.